Memory from coupled instabilities in unfolded crumpled sheets

-\emph{Conclusions \& Outlook -} We have studied the mechanical response of a crumpled sheets to cyclic strain.
+We have studied the mechanical response of unfolded crumpled sheets to cyclic strain.
 We found that the force displacement curves are intermittent, hysteretic and encode a memory of the largest strain.
 All these effects can be traced back to the collective response of multiple bistable snap-through instabilities spread across the sheet.
 These mesoscopic, localized and interacting degrees of freedom form the basis for understanding the mechanics of crumpled sheets.
 A model of a coupled hysterons network reproduces the observed behaviors and sheds light on the role of interactions.
 Altogether, our work offers an experimental and theoretical framework for the study of memory formation in systems composed of interacting instabilities.

-The description of crumpled sheets as a disordered network of coupled bistable degrees of freedom suggests that frustration may play an important role in the mechanics of these systems.
-This suggests that crumpled sheets can be viewed as a mechanical spin glass with a complex energy landscape.
-Similar suggestions have been made in the context of origami \cite{stern2017complexity,chen2018branches,plummer2020buckling}.
-This begs the question of whether the glass-like behaviors of crumpled sheets, such as logarithmic aging and Kovacs-like memory retention \citep{matan2002crumpling,lahini2017nonmonotonic}, could also be understood using this framework, or perhaps additional ingredients are needed, such as material aging \cite{jules2020plasticity}.

-Remarkably, our system exhibits return point memory with high precision, allowing us to encode multiple memories through a series of nested hysteresis loops.
-The occurrence of RPM is surprising, given that the system traverses a complex sequence of displacements, a large number of instabilities and significant interactions.
-Thus, a sheet that is crumpled mindlessly and with little effort is transformed into a programmable material, without the careful design required in engineered mechanical metamaterials \citep{chen2021reprogrammable,jules2021one,silverberg2014using,udani2021programmable,waitukaitis2015origami}.
+Remarkably, our system exhibits return point memory with high precision, allowing to encode multiple memories through a series of nested hysteresis loops.
+The occurrence of RPM is surprising given the complexity and strength of the interactions.
+Thus, a sheet that is crumpled mindlessly and with little effort is transformed into a programmable material, without the careful design required in engineered mechanical metamaterials \cite{chen2021reprogrammable,jules2022delicate,silverberg2014using,udani2021programmable,waitukaitis2015origami}.

-\emph{Acknowledgments -} We are grateful to Martin van Hecke, Ido Regev, Naomi Oppenheimer, Yohai Bar Sinai and Roy Beck for enlightening discussions.
-We thank Lir Nizan for 3D graphic design.
-This work was supported by the Israel Science Foundation grant 2096/18 (YL) and grant 2385/20 (DH).
+Further research is required to fully map the distribution of hysterons across the crumpled sheet, the patterns and range of their interactions, and how these are related to the geometry.
+Particular attention should be given to the formulation of the interactions between hysterons, which may not be of a pairwise nature, and may affect the activation thresholds $\Delta^{\pm}$ differently \cite{bense2021complex}.